Skip to Content

 Thinking of visiting Sintra, Portugal, and wondering what there is to see and do in Sintra and which places are worth your time the most?
 In this guide, you can find an overview of all the top sights in and near Sintra, coupled with practical tips and useful information for your visit.
 Take a look!

-The magical town of Sintra is one of the wonders of Europe.
+The magical town of Sintra is one of the most beautiful fairytale destinations in Europe.
 Its location is stunning, nestled in the pine-covered hills of the Serra de Sintra and with sweeping beach and ocean views.
 Indeed, it was once described by Hans Christian Anderson as the ‘most beautiful place in Portugal’.

 And when you see the pictures of the colorful Pena Palace or the mysterious gardens of Quinta de Regaleira, you might be wondering if places like that are even real?! 😱 Spoiler alert – yes, they are!